DelazJ/QGIS-Documentation/docs/pyqgis_developer_cookbook/temporal_data.rst

     #time_range = QgsTemporalUtils.calculateTemporalRangeForProject(project)

     # get the current  responsible for the mapCanvas behaviour and Temporal Controller gui
-    navigator = iface.mapCanvas().temporalController()
+    navigator = canvas.temporalController()
+    print( navigator, type( navigator ) )

+.. testoutput:: temporal_data

+    <qgis._core.QgsTemporalNavigationObject object at 0x17140b940> <class 'qgis._core.QgsTemporalNavigationObject'>

+.. testcode:: temporal_data

    # update the 'range' of the object (so the limits) to reflect the range of our current project
     #navigator.setTemporalExtents(time_range)
-    # OK, all setup now. let's show Temporal controller, `rewind to start and play one loop
+    # OK, all setup now. let's show Temporal controller, rewind to start and play one loop
     navigator.setNavigationMode(QgsTemporalNavigationObject.Animated) # will show controller
     navigator.rewindToStart()
     navigator.playForward()